cbanciu667/sds-platform-intro/README.md

 - Supported on public cloud with Terragrunt + Terraform.
 - Initial Ci/Cd based on Keda and Tekton.
 - Initial Ci/CD will create further infrastructure resources as required.

-For more information or curent status check intro folder.
+For more information and curent status check the intro folder.

 Solid Distributed Systems SRL, 2023